Destinations Greece The Cyclades Mykonos

 Must orderred prawn linguine + a magnum of rosé

-Psarou beach since 2003 — the table that defined the Nammos brand before Cannes, Dubai and Limassol came after.
-Sunbeds and lunch both run well into the hundreds per head in August, and the magnum-of-rosé sport is real.
-If you came for the cliché, this is it; if you came for the Mykonos that's already happened, this is the one to compare everything else against.
+Psarou beach since 2003, the table that defined the Nammos brand before Cannes, Dubai and Limassol came after.
+Sunbeds and lunch both run well into the hundreds a head in August, and the magnum-of-rosé sport is real.
+If you came for the cliché, this is it; if you came for the Mykonos that already happened, it's the one to measure the rest against.

 Since 2003Psarou beachBook sunbeds 2 weeks ahead

-InsiderBook sunbeds two weeks out for August or you won’t get on the sand.
-Lunch is the move, not dinner — the scene peaks around 3 and the bill climbs with the afternoon.
-Arrive by boat if you can; the jetty entrance beats the road.
+InsiderBook sunbeds two weeks out for August or you won't get on the sand.
+Come for lunch, not dinner; the scene peaks around 3 and the bill climbs with the afternoon.
+Arrive by boat if you can, since the jetty entrance beats the road.

 Scorpios Mykonos